-- 1. To be eligible for the increase set forth in 23.1A, employees must have been employed on or before August 7, 2012. - 2.
-Employees who are on visiting appointments, temporary appointments or who have received notice of non-reappointment or dismissal or who have resigned with an effective date occurring prior to the effective date of the salary increase described herein are not eligible to receive the increase described in Article 23.1B.
+1. To be eligible for the increase set forth in 23.1A(1), (2), and (3), employees must have been employed on or before August 7, 2016, August 7, 2017 and August 7, 2018 respectively.

+2. Employees who are on visiting appointments, temporary appointments or who have received notice of non-reappointment or dismissal or who have resigned with an effective date occurring prior to the effective date of the salary increase described herein are not eligible to receive the increase described in Article 23.1B.

-D. Effective Dates.
+C. Effective Dates.

-The effective date of the salary increase for 2014/2015 described in Article 23.1.B.1 shall be as soon as practicable, but no later than six (6) weeks after ratification by the Board of Trustees.
+The effective date of the salary 2016-2017 increase described in Article 23.1.A. shall be as soon as practicable, but no later than six (6) weeks after ratification by the Board of Trustees.
 The Board of Trustees will vote on ratification of this contract as soon as practicable, but no later than three (3) weeks after UFF ratifies it.
+The effective date of the salary increases for 2017-2018 and 2018-2019 shall be the first full pay period in September 2107, and 2018 respectively.